Malaysia Facts for Kids

 Malaysia People and Languages

+Malaysia is a multiracial country with a rich cultural heritage.
 Almost 60% of the population are Malay or indigenous people.
-While 21% are Chinese and 6% are Indian.
+About 21% are Chinese and 6% are Indian.

-80% majority of Malaysians live on the Peninsula which only occupies only about 40% of the land area.
-Malaysian cities are quite modern and have shiny modern skyscrapers.
+The majority of Malaysians (80%) live on the Peninsula which only occupies only about 40% of the land area.
+Malaysian cities are modern and also have shiny tall skyscrapers.

 Ipoh in central Malaysia